If a genie popped out of an IKEA floor lamp and asks about your dream house, how would you respond?

 Considering that renting is basically shorting the local real estate market, as long as home prices aren’t plummeting, permanent renters are missing out on a lifetime of equity building.

-Unbeknownst to you, as you bust out your signature roof-raising move in the shower, a politician could be literally raising the rent ceiling in your area.
+Unbeknownst to you, as you bust out your signature roof-raising move in the shower, a higher power could be literally raising the rent ceiling in your area.

 While smart landlords strike a fair balance between keeping good tenants happy and charging a competitive rate, the vast majority of them will increase rent by the maximum allowable rate each year.